mhscc/web-dev-workshop/javascript/JAVASCRIPT_DOM.md

 ## 🤿 Dig Deeper

-Watch [JavaScript DOM Manipulation - Full Course for beginners](https://www.youtube.com/watch?v=5fb2aPlgoys) if you would like to learn more about DOM.
+Watch <a href="https://www.youtube.com/watch?v=5fb2aPlgoys" target="_blank">JavaScript DOM Manipulation - Full Course for beginners</a> if you would like to learn more about DOM.

 However, it is not necessary because as you move forward web frameworks are a better option. 🫡